Vozzie/uaccpy/readme.md

 ### What's different?

-	This tool doesn't use dll injection and can be used from the command-line or another application.
+This tool doesn't use dll injection and can be used from the command-line.
 On Success the program exits with exit-code zero, non-zero when failed.
 Note: Use quoted strings for the file names when using the tool from the command-line.

 ### Command-line Usage: